Addicting Creamy White Chicken Chili

 - 4 cups chicken stock

-- 1 cup guacamole salsa (such as this one)
+- 1 cup guacamole salsa (see below)

 - ½ teaspoon EACH: dried oregano AND ground coriander